 - Collaboration Tools – A new class of collaboration technology is rapidly evolving for the digital workplace.
 Beyond email and instant messaging, fully functional collaboration platforms have evolved, including Microsoft Teams, Workplace by Facebook, Slack, Chatter, and Stride.
 Knowledge management solutions can help collect, retain, and distribute institutional knowledge.

 - Better Integration – One barrier to effective collaboration is poor integration of collaboration tools such as knowledge management into traditional front- and back-office business applications.
 When there is a lack of smooth integration, it is more difficult to get users to adopt the new technology.

 Collaboration cannot occur without the means to ensure natural, easy flow of communication.
 In the digital workplace, that means that assembling the right communication technology—from phones and email to messaging apps and video conferencing—should be a top IT and Human Capital Management priority.

 - Telephone – Phone calls are still an important and easy way to communicate one-on-one or in small group conferences.
 In the digital workplace, most telephone networks operate over the Internet (VoIP).
-If you want remote employees to have the same telephone feature set, you will need to be provide them with a secure IP telephone networked to your corporate system.
+If you want remote employees to have the same telephone feature set, you will need to provide them with a secure IP telephone networked to your corporate system.

-- Email – Email is still one of the top ways for business teams to communicate and share documents, but in the digital workplace, emphasis is shifting toward more real-time collaboration tools.
+- Email – Email is still one of the top ways for business teams to communicate and share documents, but in the digital workplace, the emphasis is shifting toward more real-time collaboration tools.

 - Remote Conferencing – Leverage video and voice conferencing in order to save on meeting costs and ensure a frequent level of communication among teams.
 Web conferencing solutions are an affordable way for companies to enable teams to ‘get in a virtual room’ together as if they were meeting in person.
 Teams can use screen sharing to collaborate and video cameras to see each other.